 You will be given dedicated time with the French Assistant to improve your speaking and listening skills.
-We have very strong links with our partner school in France (Grenoble) and encourage A level candidates to participate in our annual French Exchange.
+We have very strong links with our partner school in France (Grenoble) and encourage A level students to participate in our annual French Exchange.
+Our students take part in an annual French Literature Masterclass at Oxford University and we also organise trips to the cinema and theatre as well as the Alliance Française in Oxford and the Institut Français in South Kensington for special events.

 Assessment is through examinations at A Level.
-There are 3 papers: Unit 1 - Listening, Reading and Translation (40%) Unit 2 - Written Response to Works and Translation (30%) Unit 3 - Speaking (30%)
+We follow the Edexcel syllabus and there are 3 papers:

+- Unit 1 Listening, Reading and Translation (40%) - Unit 2 Written Response to Works and Translation (30%)

+Unit 3 - Speaking (30%)